Revised January 1, 2023

 - Sexual violence against someone

 The Local Union will neither tolerate nor condone behavior from its officers, employees, members or from others doing business on Local Union property, such as vendors, that is likely to undermine the dignity or self-esteem of an individual, or create an intimidating, hostile dangerous or offensive environment.
-All Local Union officers, members, and staff are responsible for maintaining an environment free from harassment and violence.
+All Local Union officers, members, and staff have a role to play in maintaining an environment free from harassment and violence.
 Local Union officers, members, and staff are encouraged to report any incidents of harassment and/or violence to the appropriate person.

 The Local Union considers harassment and violence of any kind a serious offence.
 An individual may make a complaint under this Policy verbally or in writing if they believe their rights under the Policy have been violated.